ZeeshanAmjad0495/ZeeshanAmjad0495/README.md

 - 👋 Hi, I’m Zeeshan Amjad
-- 👀 I’m interested in Web Development and Artificial Intelligence.
+- 👀 I work as an Software Automation Engineer
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: zeeshan04956@gmail.com